-The objects are verbally described sums of numbers as used in \citet{caplin2011search}; see Figures \ref{fig:1} and \ref{fig:2} for a preview.
-In any given choice set, the subject could choose to stick with a default which provided \$3.50 for sure, or could switch to other available choices.
-Subjects were asked to chose from $10$ such sets, one of which was the default plus the entire set of $12$ other options --henceforth called the \textit{grand set}-- while the other $9$ were uniformly randomly selected from all possible sets with $1$ or $2$ options plus default.
+The objects are verbally described sums of numbers as used in \citet{caplin2011search}; see Figure \ref{fig:1} for a preview.
+Subjects were asked to chose from $10$ such sets, one of which was the default plus the entire set of $12$ other options (henceforth called the \textit{grand set}).

-A total of $2000$ subjects were recruited through Amazon's Mechanical Turk platform.
-After removing subjects who failed a comprehension quiz, we were left with $1833$ subjects and $18330$ choices.